Modeste Testas: Legacy

 One of Testas' grandsons, François Denys Légitime, who was the son of Tinette Lespérance, became President of the Republic of Haiti from 1888 to 1889.

 On 10 May 2019, a statue of Testas was unveiled in Bordeaux, which was created by the Haitian sculptor Woodly Caymitte.
 The bronze statue is 1.7m high and was made at the Fonderie des Cyclopes, and is located on the banks of the Garonne, Quai Louis XVIII.
 It is a figurative sculpture and is notable as a representation of the body of an enslaved woman.
 An explanatory plaque on the ground evokes the story of Modeste Testas.
+The choice to represent slavery solely through a freedwoman is criticized by activist Karfa Diallo, who argues that the sculpture does not sufficiently depict the struggles of slavery.

 On 13 September 2021, the statue was vandalized with white paint.